Esdeath4l/proposal/README.md

 ## 📩 License

-This project is open for **personal, romantic, non-commercial** use only.
+This project is open for update and can be used for **personal, non-commercial** .
 Go surprise your special someone! 💝